Hella Eckardt

-Hella Eckardt FSA is an archaeologist who specialises in Roman archaeology and material culture and a professor at the University of Reading.
-Since 2018 she has been the Editor of the journal Britannia.
+Hella Eckardt FSA is an archaeologist specializing in Roman archaeology and material culture, currently serving as a professor at the University of Reading.
+Since 2018, she has been the Editor of the journal Britannia.

 Career

 Eckardt studied for a bachelor's degree at the Johannes Gutenberg University Mainz, a master's degree at the University of London, before completing her doctorate at the University of Reading.
 She was elected as a Fellow of the Society of Antiquaries of London in 2006.
-In 2018, Eckardt was won the Archaeologist of the Year award, organised by Current Archaeology.
+In 2018, Eckardt won the Archaeologist of the Year award, organised by Current Archaeology.
 Eckardt is currently the Editor of the journal Britannia, published by Cambridge University Press.

 Eckardt gave the keynote speech at the Theoretical Roman Archaeology Conference 2017, entitled "Roman Objects, Migrants and Identities in the Age of Brexit and trump".
 Her paper discussed how developing technologies, such as aDNA, that affect how we see geography and race in the past will influence modern perspectives on those topics.